-- [36] The section 49(a) exemption is discretionary and permits an institution to disclose information, despite the fact that it could withhold it.
-An institution must exercise its discretion.
-On appeal, the Commissioner may determine whether the institution failed to do so. - [37] In addition, the Commissioner may find that the institution erred in exercising its discretion where, for example, - it does so in bad faith or for an improper purpose - it takes into account irrelevant considerations - it fails to take into account relevant considerations. - [38] In either case this office may send the matter back to the institution for an exercise of discretion based on proper considerations.
-This office may not, however, substitute its own discretion for that of the institution. - [39] Relevant considerations may include those listed below.
-However, not all those listed will necessarily be relevant, and additional unlisted considerations may be relevant:14 - the purposes of the Act, including the principles that - information should be available to the public - o individuals should have a right of access to their own personal information
+- it does so in bad faith or for an improper purpose - it takes into account irrelevant considerations - it fails to take into account relevant considerations. - [36] In either case this office may send the matter back to the institution for an exercise of discretion based on proper considerations.
+12 This office may not, however, substitute its own discretion for that of the institution.
+13 - Relevant considerations may include those listed below.
+However, not all those listed will necessarily be relevant, and additional unlisted considerations may be relevant:14 - the purposes of the Act, including the principles that - o information should be available to the public - individuals should have a right of access to their own personal information - o exemptions from the right of access should be limited and specific - the privacy of individuals should be protected - the wording of the exemption and the interests it seeks to protect - whether the requester is seeking his or her own personal information - whether the requester has a sympathetic or compelling need to receive the information - whether the requester is an individual or an organization - the relationship between the requester and any affected persons - whether disclosure will increase public confidence in the operation of the institution - the nature of the information and the extent to which it is significant and/or sensitive to the institution, the requester or any affected person - the age of the information